codefornh/opendata-nh/README.md

 *  Weather information
 *  Etc.

+## Goal

+The goal is to provide a place where people can get ideas on how to make creative use of public data.

+We can do this by:
+- Creating a human readable index of all open New Hampshire data
+- Creating a computer readable index of the data that people can use in their
+- For large data sets, creating scrapers or use APIs to get complete lists of available data
+- Indexing the data and make it available online

+Creating apps that use the data is outside the scope of this project.

 ## Contributing

 To contribute to this collection.
 For the repository on Github and make a